mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/catalog-applications/dkp-applications/kaptain/index.md

 ## Overview

-Kaptain is a DKP platform application that allows data scientists to extract value from data immediately by providing a familiar environment for development and all the technologies needed to deploy and scale models in production.
+Kaptain is a DKP catalog application that allows data scientists to implement machine learning models from Jupyter notebooks with KubeFlow.
+Kaptain packages together many key libraries and toolkits needed to deploy models at scale.
 To find out more about Kaptain, refer to the [Kaptain documentation][kaptain].

 ## Install